whatchamacallem/debcargo-conf/rust_hacks.md

 ## Getting an overview of missing crates

 A nice tool to generate a graphical overview of a rust projects' dependency tree is `cargo debstatus`.
 Install it like that:
-`cargo install cargo-debstatus`.
+`apt install cargo-debstatus` (trixie and sid).
 Then download either a release or clone the git project and `cd` into there.
 Run `cargo debstatus` to get a nice graph about dependencies and reverse dependencies.

 ## Patching crates
 If a crate needs a) a newer dependency or b) an older dependency than the one in the archive you need to patch the crate.
 This is relatively common.
 You can also use this to patch out features in Cargo.toml or make changes to the source code.